David-Maisonave/MediaFileDuplicateFinder/README.md

 - Select duplicates with shorter file names.
 - Search Directories listed on main window.
 Toolbar has a checkbox option which allows inclusive and exclusive directories to be displayed on main view.
 - Play/Open Videos and Images from the context menu, and/or by using shortcut key F5.
 (This feature might get added to main fork)

+_* Features which came with the original fork.
+All other features are unique to MediaFileDuplicateFinder (MFDF)_

 ### Future features
 - Add support for Audio file comparison
 - Option to remove rescan prompt.